 Cardiff Fire play in the British semi-professional ice hockey league – the National Ice Hockey League (NIHL).
 Fire play in Division 1 and the development team, Fire 2, play in Division 2.

-The team play home games at the state-of-the-art Viola Arena located in the International Sports Village in Cardiff Bay.
+The team play home games at the state-of-the-art Ice Arena Wales located in the International Sports Village in Cardiff Bay.

 Tickets can be purchased online HERE or at the game (cash only) with doors opening approximately 45 minutes before face-off for warm-up.